demetrebadzaradze/Second-Brain/content/about.md

 ## Get Involved

 Explore the [GitHub repository](https://github.com/demetrebadzaradze/Second-Brain/) to set up your own **Second Brain** or contribute to the project.
 Check out the [README](https://github.com/demetrebadzaradze/Second-Brain/blob/master/README.md) for setup instructions and join the community to share your ideas!

----

-License: The code for Second Brain is licensed under the MIT License.
-Blog content is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-See [LICENSE.md](https://github.com/demetrebadzaradze/Second-Brain/blob/master/content/Posts/LICENCE) for details.